 Problem Possible Cause Corrective Action Low or no chlorine.
-Low stabilizer (cyanuric acid) level in pool water (for outdoor pools only).
-Add stabilizer to maintain 30-50 ppm (see Section 4.7.4, Table 2).
+Low stabilizer (cyanuric acid) level in pool water.
+Add stabilizer to maintain 30 - 50 ppm (see Section 4.7.4, Table 2).
 Insufficient operating hours of the unit.
 Increase the system operating time per day.
-Chlorine output percentage set too low.
-Increase chlorine production by pressing the output button (see Section 5.4).
+Chlorine Output percentage set too low.
+Increase chlorine production by pressing the output button (see Section 5.3).
 Recent increases in weather temperature without increasing the chlorine production of your unit.
-Increase chlorine production by pressing the output button (see Section 5.4).
+Increase chlorine production by pressing the output button (see Section 5.3).
 Temporary loss of chlorine due to heavy organic load - rain, leaves, fertilizer or heavy bather load.
 Pets using pool.
 Set chlorine production to 100% and set the pump and the cell to run for 24 hours.
 After 24 hours, recheck chlorine levels.
 If still too low, super chlorinate with alternate source.
 Low (less than 3,500 ppm) salt level in pool water.
 Use salinity test strips, a TDS/salinity meter, or another realiable method to test the salinity of the pool water.
 Once the existing salinity has been established, use Table 1 in section 4.7.4 to determine the amount of salt to add to reach the desired level.
 Maintain a salinity level of 4,000 ppm - 4,500 ppm.
 High nitrate level.
 Contact a pool professional.
 Metals present in pool water.
 Contact a pool professional.
 New pool water.
 Not shocked properly upon startup.
 Super chlorinate the pool.
 Clogged or dirty cell.
 Remove cell for inspection and clean if necessary (see Section 6.3).

 Problem Possible Cause Corrective Action Chlorine level too high.
 Chlorine output percentage set too high.
-Decrease the chlorine production rate by pressing the output button (see Section 5.4).
+Decrease the chlorine production rate by pressing the output button (see Section 5.3).
 Power pack and cell turned on too long.
 If chlorine output is set at the lowest setting and it consistently provides excessive chlorine levels, decrease operation time as much as necessary.

 Problem Possible Cause Corrective Action No display on LCD (screen is blank).
 No power to unit.
-Check the connection to the pump timer (see Section 3.4).
+Check the power cord is plugged into the electrical outlet and that the cord is not damaged.

 Problem Possible Cause Corrective Action Flow light is on (Display says "No Flow").
 Filter is dirty.
 Clean the filter.
-Caused by insufficient water flow through the cell.
+Caused by insufficient water flow through the pod and cell.
 NOTE: When the Flow light is on, the chlorine output will be turned off.
 Closed valves.
 Check and correct all valve alignments.
 Pump fails to provide sufficient water flow.
 Check for correct operation of the pump.
 Ensure there is no loss of pump prime or clogged strainer baskets.
+Flow Switch connection loose.
+Check that the flow switch is properly connected to the power pack.
+Flow Switch failure.
+Replace the flow switch.

-Problem Possible Cause Corrective Action Salt light is on (Display says "Check Salt").
-NOTE: The Salt light will turn on when the salt level drops below 3,000 ppm and it will remain on until the salt level is raised above 3,500 ppm.
-Salt level is less than 3,000 ppm, depending on water temperature.
+Problem Possible Cause Corrective Action Salt light is on (Display says "Check Sa NOTE: The Salt light will turn on when the salt level drops below 3,000 ppm and it will remain on until the salt leve raised above 3,500 ppm. ppm, depending on water temperature.
 Maintain a salinity level of 4,000 ppm - 4,500 ppm (see Section 4.7 or contact your local pool professional).
 A combination of extremely low water temperature (close to freezing) and low salt level (~3,500 ppm).
 Maintain a salinity level of 4,000 ppm - 4,500 ppm (see Section 4.7 or contact your local pool professional).
 Cell life expired.
 Replace the cell.